-Explore additional load balancing topics
+Explore additional load balancing topics:

 A load balancer may be:

-Indeed, the role of a load balancer is sometimes likened to that of a traffic cop, as it is meant to systematically route requests to the right locations at any given moment, thereby preventing costly bottlenecks and unforeseen incidents.
+The role of a load balancer is sometimes likened to that of a traffic cop, as it is meant to systematically route requests to the right locations at any given moment, thereby preventing costly bottlenecks and unforeseen incidents.
 Load balancers should ultimately deliver the performance and security necessary for sustaining complex IT environments, as well as the intricate workflows occurring within them.